If you're worried someone is being abused

 Recognise

-- Research shows the importance of being able to identify the warning signs and risk factors for abuse.
+- It's important to be able to identify the warning signs and risk factors for abuse.

-- Many people do not recognise that domestic abuse takes many different forms.
+- Many people don't recognise that domestic abuse takes many different forms.
 And there are widespread myths associated with abuse that must be challenged – for example, that it always involves violence.

 - Become familiar with domestic abuse in all its forms, including coercive control and economic abuse, so that you can recognise the signs of an unhealthy relationship.

-- When discussing harmful relationships or experiences of abuse, listen without blaming.
+- When discussing harmful relationships or experiences of abuse, listen without blaming or judgement, and show empathy.

-- Be patient and recognise that it is not easy to talk about experiences of abuse.
+- Be patient and recognise that it's not easy to talk about experiences of abuse.

 - Expressing doubt, blame or hostility can harm the wellbeing of the person experiencing abuse.
 It could stop them from seeking further help.
 Make it clear that you believe them and validate their experiences.

-- Finally, offer to help your friend, relative or neighbour seek support – acting only if and when they want you to.
+- Finally, offer to help them seek support – acting only if and when they want you to.

 - This may mean offering to get in touch with Saoirse Domestic Violence Services.
 Please phone us on 1800 911 221 for free (24 hours a day, 365 days a year) or email helpline@sdvs.ie